hyunjunekim02/CSED273/README.md

 ## Contributors

 These lab assignments was bulit on my own.
 However, final project was a team project.
-Special thanks to my teammate Jeongin Jang and Taehyeok Ha.
+Special thanks to my teammates Jeongin Jang and Taehyeok Ha.